filippopassante/AutoResettable/README.md

 # AutoResettable
-Declares an autoReset() method in the class to which you attach it, which ersets all its variables to their declaration-level default value, if any, or to nil if they’re optionals.
+Declares an `autoReset()` method in the class to which it is attached, which resets all its variables to their declaration-level default value if any, otherwise to `nil`, provided they’re optionals.

-Keep in mind that macros can't see each other's expansions, so, if you use another macro to declare a variable, @AutoResettable will ignore it.
+Macros can't see each other's expansions, so, if a different macro declares a variable, `@AutoResettable` will ignore it.

-autoReset() may space closures, IIFEs and shorthand array initializations weird, but still correctly resets them.
+`autoReset()` may space closures, IIFEs and shorthand array initializations weird, but still correctly resets them.

 Example usage:
 ```